lgnbhl/muiTreeView/README.md

 [`shinyWidgets::create_tree()`](https://dreamrs.github.io/shinyWidgets/reference/create_tree.html),
 I want to thank the authors of shinyWidgets for their amazing work!

-### Rich Tree View node expanded
+### Rich Tree View default selection and expand

+Select by default one or multiple items with the `defaultSelectedItems` argument by providing its related IDs.

-You can expand by default one or multiple nodes with the `defaultExpandedItems` argument by providing its related IDs.
+You can also expand by default one or multiple nodes with the `defaultExpandedItems` argument by providing its related IDs.

 ``` r